iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### LXC

 <a href="https://github.com/lxc/lxc">LXC</a> - "Linux Containers."
 An alternative (i.e., non-OCI) implementation of containers using Linux OS-level virtualization primitives (namespaces, cgroups, etc).
 Daemonless, can work as a library or as a CLI tool.
-Back in 2013, Docker started as UX a layer on top of LXC but eventually moved to its own implementation (known as **runc** nowadays).
+Back in 2013, Docker started as a UX layer on top of LXC but eventually moved to its own implementation (known as **libcontainer** & **runc** today).
+The key design difference between Docker and LXC is that the former focuses on single-purpose containers (i.e., one container - one application), while the latter tries to be a seamless replacement for traditional (potentially multi-tenant) Linux servers (VM or bare metal, doesn't matter).
 Read this <a href="https://lwn.net/Articles/907613/">alternative story of containers on LWN.net for more</a>.

-### LXD

-<a href="https://github.com/lxc/lxd">LXD</a> - "Powerful system container and virtual machine manager."
-A daughter project of LCX.
-Like the Docker daemon, LXD is a daemon providing HTTP API to manage containers powered by LXC.
-LXD comes with a CLI client called _lxc_ (not to be confused with LXC's own CLI clients, though).

 ### 🪦 rkt